lp-wan/archi/schc-architecture.md

 * And A CRC.
 The CRC field is 8 bits length and covers the SCHC header and the SCHC packet from error.
 When it is elided by the compression, the layer-4 checksum MUST be replaced by another validation sequence.

-## SCHC Packet Instance {#Instances}
+## SCHC Payload Instance {#Instances}
-SCHC Packet Instance is characterized by a particular SoR common with the corresponding distant entity.
+SCHC Payload Instance is characterized by a particular SoR common with the corresponding distant entity.
 The {{rfc8724}} defines a protocol operation between a pair of peers.
 In a SCHC strata, several SCHC Instances may contain different SoR.